noah8368/Celestial_Object_Classifier/README.md

 ### Object Detection

-For object detection, the [ppog's implementation of the YOLOv5-Lite](https://github.com/ppogg/YOLOv5-Lite) is used.
+For object detection, [ppog's implementation of the YOLOv5-Lite](https://github.com/ppogg/YOLOv5-Lite) is used.